 Fund Mission: To accept restricted use revenues on behalf of operating departments and track the expenditures of these restricted funds.
-Fund Description: to receiv purposes The Restricted Revenue fund was established several years ago to receive and disburse funds the City receives with specific purposes attached as a condition and for accounting for certain grant funds.
-2017 Accomplishmen Opera Purchased additional equipment deemed necessary for Operations Division, Criminal Investigations Division, and Training Division & Administration at the Police Department 2018 Objectives: Opera Purchase additional equipment deemed necessary for Operations Division, Criminal Investigations Division, and Training Division & Administration at the Police Department Budget Highlights: for the F Centenni The major budgeted expenditures in this fund include equipment for the Fire and Police departments, street improvements, the Centennial Plaza project in the Park and Recreation department, and renovations to Veteran's Park and Frontier Pool.
-FUND 243 RESTRICTED REVENUE ALL DEPARTMENTS 2015-16 ACTUAL 2 2016-17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$318,012 \$308,006 \$41,795 \$318,766 \$318,766
+Fund Description: The Restricted Revenue fund was established several years ago to receive and disburse funds the City receives with specific purposes attached as a condition and for accounting for certain grant funds.
+2017 Accomplishments: Opera ations Division, C equipment deem Criminal Investigat Iministration at the ions Division, and 2018 Objectives: O18 Objectives: • Purchase additional equipment deemed necessary for Operations Division, Criminal Investigations Division, and Training Division & Administration at the Police Department Budget Highlights: The major budgeted expenditures in this fund include equipment for the Fire and Police departments, street improvements, the Centennial Plaza project in the Park and Recreation department, and renovations to Veteran's Park and Frontier Pool.
+RICTED REVENUE LL DEPARTMENTS 2015-16 ACTUAL 2016- 17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$318,012 \$3 308,006 \$41,795 \$318,766 \$318,766